pragyanaischool/Image-classification-using-streamlit/README.md

 IDE of your choice: VS Code, Google Colab, Kaggle notebook

 ## Contents
-The "data" folder contains the images train set
+The "train_data" folder contains the images train set
-The "newtest" folder contains the images test set
+The "test_data" folder contains the images test set

 ## Steps
 1) Create the model from Google Teachable Machine by uploading the images and train the model.
 You can find it through this link: